Jeremy Corbyn Says He Won't Quit Even If He Loses The General Election

 The lifelong Eurosceptic will pledge support for the Brexit process but pledge to negotiate a different type of deal with the EU to Theresa May.

-Corbyn also appeared unconvinced by the new centrist French president elect, Emmanuel Macron, despite writing to him about Brexit.
-Asked if Labour could learn from Macron's victory, Corbyn sketched out a different economic vision.
-"I think this is a time when we need to look the inequality in economic structures in society and so I’m proposing an economic agenda which benefits the vast majority of people and does challenge inequality."
+Corbyn also appeared unconvinced by the new centrist French president-elect, Emmanuel Macron, despite writing to him about Brexit.
+Asked if Labour could learn from Macron’s victory, Corbyn sketched out a different economic vision: “I think this is a time when we need to look the inequality in economic structures in society, and so I’m proposing an economic agenda which benefits the vast majority of people and does challenge inequality.”

 He also wants action on loneliness, especially among the elderly, in an attempt to create “that sense of cohesion in our society”.